 Wwoofing!!!
 This has become something of a phenomenon and a godsend to people who want to see the world on limited funds.
 It’s a network offering volunteering opportunities on organic farms all over the world.
 In return for your volunteer help you get accommodation and food, as well a chance to learn about organic farming.

 WikiTravel is a relative newcomer built on the success of Wikipedia.
 It covers pretty much everywhere which is it’s main advantage although much like Wikipedia accurate information is not always guaranteed.
-Don’t take it as gospel but if it provides a good base for researching countries, deciding where to visit as well as tips on finding hostels and somewhere to drink.
+Don’t take it as gospel but whether you’re backpacking India or exploring South America, it provides a good base for researching countries, deciding where to visit as well as tips on finding hostels and somewhere to eat and drink.

 Cool site with an exhaustive list of festivals and events all over the world, from the weird to the wonderful to the truly bizarre, it’s all here.

 Perhaps the best of the flight comparison websites, it searches almost every major airline and travel site, to find the cheapest upto the minute fares.
 Excellent if you haven’t got a set destination in mind…New York to anywhere in March?
 It’ll search the world and let you know where you can get to and for how much.

 A good site for booking hostels.
 Doesn’t charge a booking fee where as Hostelworld does, although sometimes it is more expensive whatever they may say.
 Also useful to check the reviews left by other travellers and a hostels overall rating.
 Somewhere with a fun rating of over 80% is almost certainly a party hostel.